-This is our ranking of the most deserving Black Fives Era players and contributors who are not yet enshrined in the Naismith Memorial Basketball Hall of Fame.
+This is our ranking of who we have determined are the most deserving Black Fives Era players and contributors that are not yet enshrined in the Naismith Memorial Basketball Hall of Fame.

 - Clarence “Fats” Jenkins

 The team captain of the New York Rens for 25 years, Jenkins was unstoppable and played pro basketball spanning four decades (’10s, ’20s, ’30s, ’40s) culminating with the Rens title victory in the 1939 World Pro Basketball Championship, his final season with that team.

 - Cumberland Posey, Jr. ELECTED!